MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-create-topics-from-web-teams.md

 ---

-# Create topics from existing support content on the web
+# Create topics from existing support content on the web in Teams

 You can use content from existing webpages when creating a Power Virtual Agents bot.
 This is useful if you already have help or support content, such as FAQ pages or support sites.